samueleaton/cubbie/docs/cubbie_with_react.md

 };
 ```

-As your app gets larger you will want to implemene event namespacing to organize your events.
+As your app gets larger you will want to implement event namespacing to organize your events.
 See *[Event Namespacing](event_system.md#event-namespacing)*